cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 In return, the
 :cpp:member:`gating_blocks <ndigo6g12_configuration::gating_block>`
 can be used to block writing data to the FIFO.
-That way, only zero suppressed data occurring when the selected gate is active is transmitted.
+That way, only zero-suppressed data occurring when the selected gate is active is transmitted.
 This procedure reduces PCIe bus load even further.

 Which